- Comprehensive Wetland Habitat Program

 The purpose of this land management plan is to ensure that goals and guidelines are put into effect for the future conservation of this land.
 In addition, the document will ensure land management aligns with the Natural Community Conservation Planning (NCCP) program.

 Thanks to all of those who attended the October 29th meeting in Ramona.
 The written comments we received are located below.
-However, we encourage everyone to continue their input via email (see address below).
+However, we encourage everyone to continue their input via email (see 'Joining our mailing list' below).

-Ecological Reserves are lands and water areas that are to be preserved in a natural condition, or which are to be provided some level of protection as determined by the commission, for the benefit of the general public to observe native flora and fauna and for scientific study or research.
+'land or land and water area that are designated by the Commission pursuant to section 1580 and that are to be preserved in a natural condition, or which are to be provided some level of protection as determined by the Commission, for the benefit of the general public to observe native flora and fauna and for scientific study or research.

 Public Comments - Oct.
 29th Meeting